-Students in Art History and Communication Studies are active in curating exhibitions and organizing conferences through AHCS courses, Canvas Journal, Fridge Door Gallery, and AHCSSA.
+Students in Art History and Communication Studies are active in curating exhibitions and organizing conferences through Canvas Journal, Fridge Door Gallery, AHCSSA, as well as AHCS courses.
 For future events, check back regularly or follow us on Facebook.

 April 5, 2018 - Canvas Journal's 2nd Annual Undergraduate Colloquium